mgutz/mapper/README.md

 Q. How to do prepared statements?

 A. Unfortunately, this has not been implemented in the driver.
-For now, use pseudo-bindings with the`'?'`.
+For now, use pseudo-bindings with `'?'` placeholders to bind locals.

-    Mapper.client.execScalar('select title from posts where blurb like ?', ['%foo%'], function(err, count) {
+    Mapper.client.find('select title from posts where blurb like ?', ['%foo%'], cb);

-        // count is an integer
-    });
+Q. What about validations?

+A. They belong in your models, preferrably in a shared Javascript file that can be used on the client side.

+Q. What about migrations?

+A. See [mygrate],  an external utility I use for SQL migrations which is not tied to any ORM.

 ## Best Practices

-A simple practice without over-engineering is to maintain 3 distinct layers in your code:
+A simple approach, without over-engineering, is to maintain 3 distinct layers in your code:

 1. Data Access Objects (DAO) - 1 to 1 mapping to database tables.
 2. Models - Aggregate one or more DAO and add business logic.